PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 11:38:31
+Last updated: 2024-04-02 11:40:35
-Random Quote: A man is not old as long as he is seeking something. - Edmond Rostand
+Random Quote: Time is the wisest counsellor of all. - Pericles